The Science of Sleep: Optimising Sleep for Health + Recovery

 While it may seem counterintuitive to add more noise to your environment, white noise is effective for enhancing sleep as other noises (such a traffic, doors opening and closing, toilets flushing, etc.) are obscured so that your brain pays less attention to them.

-There are devices designed specifically to emit white noise, but a fan running in the room can work too.
+There are (affiliate link) devices designed specifically to emit white noise, but a fan running in the room can work too.

 Relaxation techniques